LGBTQ culture in Miami: Wilton Manors

 Wilton Manors is known as The Island City, because it is entirely surrounded by water, and is its own municipality within Broward County, Florida.

-It is home to a sizable LGBT population as well as winter vacationers, who frequent its many nightclubs and gay-owned businesses along the main street, Wilton Drive; the 2010 U.S. Census reported that it is second only to Provincetown, Massachusetts in the proportion (15%) of gay couples relative to the total population (couples as reported to the U.S. Census).
+It is home to a sizable LGBTQ population as well as winter vacationers, who frequent its many nightclubs and gay-owned businesses along the main street, Wilton Drive; the 2010 U.S. Census reported that it is second only to Provincetown, Massachusetts in the proportion (15%) of gay couples relative to the total population (couples as reported to the U.S. Census).
 It contains a large Pride center, the World AIDS Museum and Educational Center, and a branch of the Stonewall National Museum & Archives.
 The mayor, Gary Resnick, refers on his official biography to his male partner.

-The city web page highlights LGBT life in Wilton Manors, stating that "the City of Wilton Manors Police Department conducts police training that is geared toward working with the City’s LGBT population and has gay and lesbian officers amongst its ranks."
-All members of the city commission are LGBT, with the exception of Vice Mayor Scott Newton.
+The city web page highlights LGBTQ life in Wilton Manors, stating that "the City of Wilton Manors Police Department conducts police training that is geared toward working with the City’s LGBTQ population and has gay and lesbian officers amongst its ranks."
+All members of the city commission are LGBTQ, with the exception of Vice Mayor Scott Newton.